kpdubey/chandreshiit.github.io/content/authors/mohit/_index.md

 ---

 # Display name
-title:	Mohit Kumar
+title:	Kamanksha Prasad Dubey

 #Use 1 for PI, 100 for Current Postdocs, 200 for current phds, 300 for current masters, 400 for current undergrads, 800 for alum postdocs, 810 for alum phds, 820 for alum masters, and 830 for alum undergrads, 900 for tools, 1000 for projects
 weight:	300

 # Username (this should match the folder name)
 authors:
-- mohit
+- kpdubey

 #Author Names (alternative spellings etc)
 names:
-- Mohit Kumar
+- Kamanksha Prasad Dubey
-- mohit
+- kpdubey

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: MS Student
+role: PhD Student

 # Organizations/Affiliations
 organizations: